open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

-The genuinely open choices are smaller and called out where they arise: whether the walk lives inside `interpreter/threadcontext` or in a package of its own, and whether to add a `v8dbg_*` cross-check of the published offsets.
+The genuinely open choices are smaller and called out where they arise: whether the walk lives inside `interpreter/threadcontext` or in a package of its own, and whether to add a `v8dbg_*` cross-check of the layout constants.
 Both can be settled during implementation without revisiting this document.

 # Testing Strategy